-Apart from our continuous efforts to improve the energy efficiency and circularity of our products and solutions, in the coming years we expect to work towards:
+Apart from our continuous efforts to improve the energy efficiency of our product, in the coming years, we expect to stepwise work towards:

-- including more Diagnosis & Treatment and Connected Care & Health Informatics products, specifically consumables and accessories, in the scope of the EP&L - including the less impacting contributions in the scope of our EP&L such as contributions from packaging, in-bound transportation and waste and emissions from our factories - improving the environmental data of the highly impacting materials we use in our products by requesting LCA information from our suppliers (as opposed to using generic data from our LCA database) - · monetizing and incorporating the benefits of our products to society in the EP&L
+- Including more Healthcare products, Sleep & Respiratory Care products, specifically consumables and accessories, in the scope of the EP&L; - Including the less impacting contributions in the scope of our EP&L such as contributions from in-bound transportation and waste and emissions from our factories; - Improving the environmental data of the highly impacting materials we use in our products by requesting LCA information from our suppliers (as opposed to using generic data from our LCA database); - Monetizing and incorporating the benefits of our products to society in the EP&L; - We aim to include the country-specific energy mix into our equations, measuring the impact of the energy consumption of our production based on the country-specific energy-mix; - In cooperation with CE Delft, we aim to work towards global environmental prices.
+We have decided not to have an intermediate update of EP&L with the EU prices but, for reasons of better comparison, stick to the Dutch prices for now.